 10 Signs You Have Candida Overgrowth & How to Eliminate It

-Candida overgrowth is one of the most common conditions I would see in my clinic, especially among my autoimmune patients.
-I’ve seen thousands of patients suffer from digestive issues, fatigue, brain fog, recurring fungal infections, skin problems, mood swings, and more, all caused by Candida overgrowth.
+Candida overgrowth is one of the most common conditions I saw in my clinic, especially among my autoimmune patients.
+I’ve literally seen thousands of patients with digestive issues, fatigue, brain fog, recurring fungal infections, skin problems, mood swings, and more, all caused by Candida overgrowth.

-I have also seen the incredible transformation that they experience by beating Candida overgrowth.
-I’ve witnessed the return of energy, vitality, and mental clarity, and chronic symptoms fade away.
+I have also seen the incredible transformations that they experience by beating Candida overgrowth.
+I’ve witnessed the return of energy, vitality, and mental clarity, and seen chronic symptoms fade away.